Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 • eye disease or light sensitivity

-• a doctor’s instruction to avoid heat, light, electromagnetic, or stimulation devices
+• a clinician’s instruction to avoid heat, light, electromagnetic, or stimulation devices

 That does not mean every person in every category can never use every device.
 It means the decision should be made with professional guidance, not guesswork.